jon-jacky/Piety/README.md

 where tasks update windows as we control their behavior by typing  commands at the Python interpreter.

-Here is more about Piety design decisions and their [rationales](doc/rationale.md).
+Here is more about some Piety [design decisions](doc/rationale.md) and their rationales.

+We don't have any screenshots or animations, but if we did, they would show the scenarios described in *piety/pmacs_script.md* and *pmacs_blocking.md*.
+For now, you can just read along there and do the demos yourself.

 The present version of Piety was started from scratch in February 2023.
 Its development is ongoing here in the *rewrite* branch of the *Piety* repository.
 An archive of the earlier version of Piety that was abandoned in January 2023